San Pedro Volcano (Volcan San Pedro) across Lake Atitlan (Lago de Atitlan) in Guatemalan highlands

 Driving

-Road trip time today as you settle in for a journey across northern Guatemala, watching the scenery change as you head into the lush green forested hills of the Alta Verapaz region.
-Stopping along the route to stretch your legs and grab some lunch near Coban City, you'll continue on as the roads get bumpier and more remote, approaching Lanquín, a small mountain town and your base for the final explorations of the trip.
+Early departure for the road trip time today as you settle in for a journey across northern Guatemala, watching the scenery change as you head into the lush green forested hills of the Alta Verapaz region.
+Stopping along the route to stretch your legs and grab some lunch near Coban City, you'll continue on as the roads get bumpier and more remote, approaching Lanquín late afternoon, a small mountain town and your base for the final explorations of the trip.
 You'll be staying in a glamping area set among the forest.
-Grab dinner here and relax after a long day on the road.
+Grab dinner here and as the sun sets, head out for a short evening stroll to witness one of nature's great spectacles: thousands of bats streaming out of the Lanquín Caves in a mesmerising display that lasts around 30 minutes – a magical end to the day.

 Day 9